Today's Bible Reading: Matthew 6

 33 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 34 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 (Matthew 6:19-24, 33-34 NIV)

 Thinking and Reflecting

 Here is a good question: what really matters in life?
 Many Christians today would say that what they do in service to Christ is what really matters.
-Certainly Jesus commends the one who both hears and acts (see 7:24-27, concerning the wise builder and the foolish builder), but first he cautions against "acts of righteousness" that call attention to ourselves more than to God.
+Certainly Jesus commends the one who both hears and acts (see Matt.
+7:24-27, Jesus' teaching about the wise builder and the foolish builder), but first he cautions against "acts of righteousness" that call attention to ourselves more than to God.
 There is a certain danger in prayer, self-denial, and giving.
-The danger is that our hearts may stray and our attitudes may falter.
+That danger is that our hearts may stray and our attitudes may falter.
 The way to focus on what matters is to invest our lives and resources in the most important things, because our hearts follow our treasure.
 Jesus contrasts two attitudes in verses 22-23: the attitude of generosity and the attitude of stinginess.
-(These are the basic meanings of the NIV words "healthy" and "unhealthy".)
-The priority of life lived in the kingdom is made clear in verse 33: seeking his kingdom and righteousness takes care of everything else!
+(These are the basic meanings of the NIV words "healthy" and "unhealthy.")
+The priority of life lived in the kingdom is made clear in verse 33: seeking his kingdom and his righteousness takes care of everything else!

 Father God, focus our attention today on the things that really matter.
 Help us seek Jesus' kingdom and his righteousness above all.
 Focus our attention on kingdom things more than worldly things.
 In Jesus' name and by his power we ask it, Amen.